Establishing Water Rates for California’s Regulated Water Utilities

-- On behalf of the CPUC and in its role of representing customers, the Office of Ratepayer Advocates analyzes the GRC applications, checks to make sure they are complete, prepares a report on each utility’s operations and makes a recommendation on the utilities’ rates and terms of service for the next three years.
+- On behalf of the CPUC and in its role of representing customers, the Public Advocates Office analyzes the GRC applications, checks to make sure they are complete, prepares a report on each utility’s operations and makes a recommendation on the utilities’ rates and terms of service for the next three years.

 - The CPUC’s Administrative Law Judge overseeing the general rate case then hosts public hearings in the local service areas to receive input on the application directly from customers.

-- If the parties to the proceeding, which include other entities besides the utility and Office of Ratepayer Advocates, cannot reach a settlement in the case, the Judge holds a formal hearing.
+- If the parties to the proceeding, which include other entities besides the utility and Public Advocates Office, cannot reach a settlement in the case, the Judge holds a formal hearing.
 This is similar to a court proceeding, with presentation of evidence for the formal record, legal briefs, testimony, cross-examination and other elements of formal court proceedings.

 - The Judge issues a Proposed Decision that contains all findings of fact, conclusions of law and ordering provisions.
 After all parties are provided an opportunity to file written comments on the Proposed Decision, the five-member CPUC issues a Final Decision.
 Only then can the utility put its new rates into effect.

 The entire process–which is entirely open to customers and the public, whether they choose to become parties to or just to follow the case–usually takes 12 to 18 months, but can often stretch to two years.